TOSIT-IO/tdp-website/content/reports/240705-contributors.md

 ---
 type: contributors
 description: |
-  PR tdp-collection#850 and the use of Alluxio
+  PR tdp-collection#850 and the use of Alluxio.
 ---

 # Notes from July 5th, 2024

-PR tdp-collection#850 and the use of Alluxio
+PR tdp-collection#850 and the use of Alluxio.

 ## Pull Requests